Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 That said, it’s also worth noting that a lender is not actually obliged to offer you a withdrawal.
 Like with any mortgage, they may refuse if they have concerns over your use of the funds.

 The rate of interest is often set at the time of each withdrawal.
-However, whilst the rate is fixed, it can vary over time.
+However, while the rate is fixed, it can vary over time.
 As a result, you could end up with a series of different fixed rates on a number of separate borrowings.
 Some people, understandably, find this confusing.

 Drawdown mortgage FAQs